slotThe/slotThe.github.io/posts/phd-typesetting.md

 ---

-A general advice I have—and also got from an older PhD student—is to start early.[^5] Even just streamlining and unifying notation takes more time than ones thinks, especially if one also cares at least an epsilon about typography.
+A general advice I have—and also got from an older PhD student—is to start early.[^5] Even just streamlining and unifying notation takes more time than one thinks, especially if one also cares at least an epsilon about typography.
 What thankfully cuts down on the time needed is that LaTeX has been around for a long time, and most package manuals (that I've read) are quite high quality,